 Figure 6.4.1-1 shows the reference diagram for architecture 2a, where UE and IAB-node use SA-mode with NGC.

 In this architecture, the IAB-node holds an MT to establish an NR Uu link with a gNB on the parent IAB-node or IAB-donor.
 Via this NR-Uu link, the MT sustains a PDU-session with a UPF that is collocated with the gNB.
 In this manner, an independent PDU-session is created on every backhaul link.
 Each IAB-node further supports a routing function to forward data between PDU-sessions of adjacent links.
 This creates a forwarding plane across the wireless backhaul.
 Based on PDU-session type, this forwarding plane supports IP or Ethernet.
 In case PDU-session type is Ethernet, an IP layer can be established on top.
 In this manner, each IAB-node obtains IP-connectivity to the wireline backhaul network.
-An IAB node can connect to more than one upstream IAB-node or IAB-donor.
+An IAB-node can connect to more than one upstream IAB-node or IAB-donor.

 All IP-based interfaces such as NG, Xn, F1, N4, etc. are carried over this forwarding plane.
-In the case of F1, the UE-serving IAB-Node would contain a DU for access links in addition to the gNB and UPF for the backhaul links. tThe CU for access links would reside in or beyond the IAB Donor.
+In the case of F1, the UE-serving IAB-Node would contain a DU for access links in addition to the gNB and UPF for the backhaul links.
+The CU for access links would reside in or beyond the IAB-donor.
 The right side of Figure 6.4.1-1 shows an example of the NG-U protocol stack for IP-based and for Ethernet-based PDU-session type.

 In case the IAB-node holds a DU for UE-access, it may not be required to support PDCP-based protection on each hop since the end user data will already be protected using end to end PDCP between the UE and the CU.
-Details are FFS.

 For NSA operation with EPC, the MT is dual-connected with the network using EN-DC.
 In this case, the IAB-node’s MT sustains a PDN-connection with a L-GW residing on the parent IAB-node or the IAB-donor.
 All IP-based interfaces such as S1, S5, X2, etc. are carried over this forwarding plane.